D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ]
 ```

-## Example 3: Multi-file plugin with parameter tokens
+## Example 3: one file, several target files

-A single operations file can touch multiple target files.
-The example below buffs one weapon and one armor piece, changes a skill, and tweaks a magic prefix by Row-ID:
+A single operations file is allowed to touch as many `.txt` files as you like.
+The example below buffs one weapon, one piece of armor, a skill, and a magic prefix — all in one go, mixing literal values, parameter tokens, and a Row-ID lookup:

 ```json
 [